devFNL/alphaEfficiencyTestTask/README.md

 ## Project Description

 The test involves creating a fully functional website based on a Figma project.
-The website includes the implementation of a responsive design, which includes a burger menu for mobile and tablet versions, as well as a dropdown feature for the FAQ section.
+The website includes the implementation of a responsive design, which includes a burger menu for mobile and tablet versions, a dropdown feature for the FAQ section as well as a countdown feature to ensure users are aware of a limited-time special offer.

 ## UX/UI Improvements